Pressio/pressio4py/docs/pages/tutorials/tutorial4.md

 Schematically, the system above corresponds to the figure below.
 @image html tut_gal_2_f1.png width=65%

+@par
+To define the sampling matrix there are various techniques (todo, add reference to pressio-tools etc).
+The most basic one is just random sampling: given the set of indices of the full mesh, one simply randomly picks a subset of it.

 # How to create a masked Galerkin problem?